wikimedia/phoenix/docs/artifact.md

 [Working draft of our CDM](todo-edit-and-link)

-Essential note: Honestly, we don't know if it's humanly possible to "structure" Wikipedia content sufficiently.
-There are *many* questions to consider.
-We identify the Biggest Challenges so we can raise them and resolve them organizationally.

 *Loose coupling*: New ways to interact with, enhance or process content (capabilities) that operate independently and are built on top of (or adjacent to) the data model.

 *Event-based interactions*: activities in the system happen only when they need to happen (asynchronously) with only the information they need to accomplish their aim.